 Food Texture and Consistency

-Food texture and consistency are crucial for elderly people for a variety of reasons.
+Food texture and consistency are crucial for meal panning for seniors for a variety of reasons.
 People’s dental health, swallowing capacity, and digestion may vary as they age.
 These alterations might make it harder to chew and swallow certain foods, leading to malnutrition and weight loss.

 Smooth foods include liquefied soups, fruit smoothies, and yogurt.
 Soft foods include sautéed veggies, mashed potatoes, and egg scrambles.
 Cooked pasta, tender meat, and whole-grain bread are all examples of chewable foods.